Supporting existing clients through the transition

 All new kiritaki accessing services for the first time will be supported under the new Sensitive Claims Service contract from 1 December 2024.

-For kiritaki being supported under the existing contract
+For kiritaki being supported under the existing ISSC contract

-The key transition period will be from 1 December 2024 to 1 June 2025.
+There will be a transition period from 1 December 2024 to 1 June 2025.
 There are several scenarios that are possible through this period.

-We will work with suppliers and providers to transition existing kiritaki to services under the new ISSC contract at natural transition points in their recovery journey.
-These natural points will be the next check-in or reporting point in the recovery plan for the kiritaki.
+We will work with suppliers and providers to transition existing kiritaki to services under the new Sensitive Claims Service contract at the next check-in or reporting point in the recovery plan for the kiritaki (subsequently referred to as 'transition point').
+This will include confirming services and hours available through a new purchase order.

 No further services will be purchased under the existing ISSC contract from 30 November 2024.

-For suppliers and providers that intend to stop delivering services after 1 December 2024, they will need to advise us as soon as possible and support the transition of any kiritaki they are working with to a new supplier and/or provider.
+For suppliers and providers that intend to stop delivering services after 1 December 2024, you will need to advise us as soon as possible and support the transition of any kiritaki they are working with to a new supplier and/or provider once the outcome of the tender is confirmed in September 2024.

 As a supplier, you will need to ensure all kiritaki receiving services under your ISSC contract have been transitioned to another provider if their current provider is not intending to deliver services under the new Sensitive Claims Service contract from 1 December 2024.